SmithaVerity/IMSDocker/README.md

     git clone https://github.com/SmithaVerity/IMS.git
     ```

-    4. Check the installation by accessing the IP address of the instance.
+    4. Check the installation by accessing the IP address of the instance/IMS.